 The tournament committee reserves the right to proportionately reduce the amount of prize money dependent on the number of athletes in the draw.
-In the event of a decrease in Prize Money, Tennis Australia and the relevant Member Association reserves the right to proportionately reduce its financial contribution to the event.
-Prize money reductions must follow the following scales (dependent on advertised draw sizes):
+In the event of a decrease in prizemoney, Tennis Australia and the relevant Member Association reserves the right to proportionately reduce its financial contribution to the event.
+Prizemoney reductions must follow the following scales (dependent on advertised draw sizes):

-a) Singles events - Tournament advertised to accept 16 or 24 athletes in the main draw and more than 16 athletes in the qualifying event b) Singles events - Tournament advertised to accept 16 athletes in the main draw and no more than 16 athletes in the qualifying event
+a) Singles events - Tournament advertised to accept 16 or 24 athletes in the main draw and more than 16 athletes in the qualifying event b) Singles events - Tournament advertised to accept 16 athletes in the main draw and no more than 16 athletes in the qualifying event c) Doubles events

-Number of combined entries (main draw & qualifying) Prize money that must be paid 48 or more athletes 100% of prize money advertised 32 to 47 athletes 75% of prize money advertised 12 to 31 athletes 50% of prize money advertised Less than 12 athletes Consider cancellation of event c) Doubles events
+Number of combined entries (main draw & qualifying) Prize money that must be paid 48 or more Athletes 100% of prize money advertised 32 to 47 Athletes 75% of prize money advertised 12 to 31 Athletes 50% of prize money advertised Less than 12 Athletes Consider cancellation of event

-Number of combined entries (main draw & qualifying) Prize money that must be paid 24 or more athletes 100% of prize money advertised 16 to 23 athletes 75% of prize money advertised

-8 to 15 athletes 50% of prize money advertised Less than 8 athletes Consider cancellation of event
+Number of combined entries (main draw & qualifying) Prize money that must be paid 24 or more Athletes 100% of prize money advertised 16 to 23 Athletes 75% of prize money advertised 8 to 15 Athletes 50% of prize money advertised Less than 8 Athletes Consider cancellation of event